 These elements are included in many types of exercise.
 Biking, running, Tai chi, yoga, Pilates, dance, weight training, non-contact boxing, qi gong and more — all have positive effects on PD symptoms.

 There is no “exercise prescription” that is right for every person with PD.
 The type of exercise you do depends on your symptoms and challenges.
 For sedentary people, just getting up and moving is beneficial.
 More active people can build up to regular, vigorous activity.
-Many approaches work well to help maintain and improve mobility, flexibility and balance to ease non-motor PD symptoms such as depression or constipation.
+Many approaches work well to help maintain and improve mobility, flexibility and balance to ease non-motor PD symptoms such as A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. or constipation.

 Researchers in the study did not distinguish between what type of exercise participants did and determined that all types of exercise are beneficial.
 The most important thing is to do the exercise regularly.
 We suggest find an exercise you enjoy and stick with it.